Pre-K Printable Fun

 Creating a daily routine is a bit of a trial and error process-so please be patient with the process.

-2. Next you'll want to spend at least a week (where you haven't scheduled any adult facilitated activities) observing your preschoolers natural rhythm.
+2. Spend at least a week (where you haven't scheduled any adult facilitated activities) observing your preschoolers natural rhythm.
 Please don't skip this step!
 Many people want to start their first day with a rock solid plan, before even knowing the children they care for.
 You'll be much more successful if you can work your routine around the natural rhythm of your group.

 5. Make it easier to predict what will be happening next.
-Once your routine is in place, write it down on a template (see the free one I've provided below).
-Don't forget about displaying the routine for your class as well.
-Consider making, or purchasing a visual schedule to make it easier for children to predict what will be happening next.
+Once your schedule is in place, write it down on a template (see the free one I've provided below).
+Don't forget about displaying the schedule for your class as well.
+Consider making, or purchasing our visual schedule to make it easier for children to predict what will be happening next.
 Be sure to give your students advance notice about changes in their daily routine.
 These simple reminders will make transitions go more smoothly.

 Related Posts Plugin for WordPress, Blogger...